Brooklyn Nets Season Review: Spencer Dinwiddie | Brooklyn Nets

 He ended up averaging 13.8 points and 7.2 assists in 58 starts and 12.6 points and 6.6 assists overall.
 With just 1.6 turnovers per game, he finished second in the NBA in assist to turnover ratio, as well as 11th in assists.
 But the road to those final numbers was the fun part.

 It started with a spot start.
 Dinwiddie went for 22 points and nailed a deep, dagger 3-pointer with Russell sidelined in the fifth game of the season as the Nets beat the Cavaliers at Barclays Center.
 By mid-November, Dinwiddie was entrenched in the starting lineup with Russell sidelined for two months by a knee injury.
-In his second start after Russell’s injury, Dinwiddie poured in 25 points with six 3-pointers and averaged 19.3 points and 8.0 rebounds in a four-game stretch.
+In his second start after Russell’s injury, Dinwiddie poured in 25 points with six 3-pointers and averaged 19.3 points and 8.0 assists in a four-game stretch.
 The Dinwiddie tale was off and running, but just getting started.

 There was a pair of 26-point games in December, and in January came the real dramatics.
 Dinwiddie’s game-winner against the Timberwolves capped a 26-point, nine-assist outing with zero turnovers.
 It was the first of three game-winning baskets in the month, including a buzzer-beater in Detroit on Jan.
 21. And that doesn’t include his wild 31-point show against Toronto, in which Dinwiddie scored 21 points in the fourth quarter and overtime before the Nets fell to the Eastern Conference’s top team in OT.